 - The course Experiment Design is purely project based

-- Thesis project: written thesis and final oral presentation
+- Research project: written thesis and final oral presentation